-Welcome back, euro!
+Hey, euro!
 For a while there, you looked like a goner.
-During those debt crisis days when Greece was imploding and Spain’s banks were teetering and the Germans were asking why they had to pick up the bill, there was a serious wobble.
+During those debt crisis days in 2012 when Greece was imploding and Spain’s banks were teetering and the Germans were asking why they had to pick up the bill, there was a serious wobble.
 Common European currency?
 Remind us, please, what Europeans actually have in common.
-And now that the euro is near its highest against the dollar since 2011, it’s easy to forget how many problems it caused when times were tough.
-Are the flaws in the world’s most ambitious financial experiment fixed for good?
+Now with Britain heading out of the European Union and Greece in a perpetual pinch, there are constant reminders of the euro’s shortcomings.
+Though the rules governing the 19-nation shared currency have been tightened since the crisis, there's still a regular chorus of business leaders and politicians who say that its demise is just a matter of time.
+The latest challenge: populist politicians capitalizing on discontent and targeting the euro.
+Can the world’s most ambitious financial experiment survive?

 The Reference Shelf

 - Experts weigh in on scenarios of how the euro could break up — or be saved.

 - Bloomberg View columnist Jean-Michel Paul examines waning support for the euro, and economist Barry Eichengreen argues that it's here to stay.

 - A Q&A explainer on populism and a QuickTake on the Britain's referendum on leaving the EU.